dhellmann/pymotw-3/source/pydoc/index.rst

 .. module:: pydoc
     :synopsis: Online help for modules

-:Purpose: Generates help for Python modules and classes from the code.

 The :mod:`pydoc` module imports a Python module and uses the contents to generate help text at runtime.
 The output includes docstrings for any objects that have them, and all of the classes, methods, and